philandstuff/questions-server/README.md

     curl -i -X PUT -d @mydata.clj localhost:8080/20-questions/latest

 Note that we use the `-i` option to show the full response.
-That way, you can see whether you got a 200 OK or 409 Conflict response.
+That way, you can see whether you got a 200 OK, 400 Bad Request or 409 Conflict response.

 # Update rules